Views of Kanye West: Meeting with Yoshiyahu Yosef Pinto

 On November 6, 2025, West met with the Israeli-Moroccan Orthodox rabbi Yoshiyahu Yosef Pinto to apologize and take accountability for his antisemitic statements.
 He said his antisemitism was influenced by his struggles with bipolar disorder, which he said would "take [my ideas] to an extreme where I would forget about the protection of the people around me, or myself".
 Pinto forgave West and praised him for taking steps towards accountability.

 Nicki Minaj and Ty Dolla Sign expressed support for West.
 Jacob L. Freedman, a Jewish psychiatrist and researcher, wrote for Aish.com that the meeting was a meaningful first step and encouraged West to "publicly state what steps he plans on taking to ensure that he will not repeat his mistakes... beyond apologizing and seeking to repair the damage done, he should focus on being a positive force by taking steps to publicly fight against antisemitism".
 On November 13, HotNewHipHop reported that West had been reaching out to Jewish former collaborators to apologize and was ordering YouTube copyright strikes on "Heil Hitler".

+2026

+Wall Street Journal apology

+On January 26, 2026, West took out a full-page advertisement in the Wall Street Journal containing an open letter titled "To Those I’ve Hurt."
+In the letter, West issued a comprehensive apology for his past antisemitic remarks and the use of Nazi imagery, such as the swastika.
+He attributed his past behavior to "neurological damage" resulting from his 2002 car accident, claiming a 2023 diagnosis revealed an injury to his right frontal lobe that had gone unnoticed for over two decades.

+West stated that this injury exacerbated his bipolar type-1 disorder and led to "disconnected moments" of poor judgment and "psychotic, paranoid and impulsive behavior."
+While stating that his medical condition "does not excuse" his actions, he explicitly disavowed being a Nazi or an antisemite, expressing a commitment to "accountability, treatment, and meaningful change."
+The letter also addressed the Black community, apologizing for "letting [them] down."